Here are the answers to some of the most frequently asked questions we receive about waterfowl.

 I found a mallard nest in my yard.
 What should I do?

-If you feel the young family is in danger, please contact a local wildlife rehabilitation centre for advice or assistance.
+If you feel the young family is in danger, contact a local wildlife rehabilitation centre for advice or assistance.
 You can find the appropriate contact by doing an online search or by looking in your local phone book.
 You may also wish to contact the Canadian Wildlife Service at 1-800-668-6767, since this is the Federal Government agency responsible for migratory birds in Canada.

 I found a duckling.
 What should I do?